cjbayesian/ml4h_paper_2019/README.md

 # ML4H 2018 NeurIPS paper analysis

-**NOTE:** The full proceedings data has already been downloaded and extracted and is available [here](https://drive.google.com/drive/folders/10W316Q5w1cqeNa-HmBOOuVtXfk4Cc3tz).
+**NOTE:** The full proceedings and workshop data have already been downloaded and extracted and is available [here](https://drive.google.com/drive/folders/1p3ZQYcIvhi1Wk3uLSgAEatVCMWY2KgYz).
 No need to re-run the full pipeline presently.

 ## Pipeline: